University of Canterbury

 Fall, Spring, or Academic Year

-University of Canterbury will not be accepting inbound Global E3 exchange students for Spring 2018.
+University of Canterbury will not be accepting inbound Global E3 exchange students for Fall/Academic Year 2018-19.

 Academic Calendar | Semester Dates (including exam period)